ionvop/chatdolphin-webui/README.md

 ## Usage

-To start chatting with the ChatDolphin Web UI, you will need an NLP Cloud API Token.
+To start chatting with this ChatDolphin Web UI, you will need an NLP Cloud API Token.

 If you don't have an API Token yet, you can obtain one [here](https://nlpcloud.com/home/token).